JSTOR-Labs/plant-humanities/docs/Corpse_Flower.md

      data-attribute="Corpse Flower Lifecycle, USGB"
      data-url="https://www.usbg.gov/sites/default/files/corpseflower_amorphophallus_titanum_lifecycle_usbotanicgarden_2020.jpg"></var>

 It is easy to see why the corpse flower plant has become an attraction for the dozen or so US botanic gardens that boast one in bloom.
-Blooms at the NYBG, the United States Botanic Garden (Washington, DC), The Huntington (Pasadena, CA), Chicago Botanic Garden, Denver Botanic Garden, and Greater Des Moines Botanical Garden in the past few years that have attracted hundreds of thousands of visitors.
+Blooms at the NYBG, the <span eid="Q1848855">United States Botanic Garden</span> (Washington, DC), <span eid="Q1400558">The Huntington</span> (Pasadena, CA), Chicago Botanic Garden, Denver Botanic Garden, and Greater Des Moines Botanical Garden in the past few years that have attracted hundreds of thousands of visitors.
 Each institution also has numerous news stories and webpages dedicated to the plant along with live streams, time-lapse videos of their rare blooms, and educational programing, all of which are watched by millions more online.
 For these institutions, cultivating a giant smelly plant is an excellent way to attract visitors to botanic gardens, and hopefully inspire a new generation of botanist.
 <var data-primary="image"></var>
 <var data-image
      data-fit="contain"